redkubes/workshops/08-argocd/README.md

    - `Namespace: <team-name>`
 3. Click on `Create`

 You will see that that the hello application is now automatically deployed.
-To see the app, create a new Service in Otomi (in the team where the app is deployed) and set the exposure ingress to `public`.
+To see the app, create a new Service in Otomi (in the team where the app is deployed) and set the exposure to `Ingress`.

 ### 4. Configure Argo CD Image Updater

 1. In Argo CD, go to applications and click on the `hello` application
-2. Click on `App Details` and then `Edit`
+2. Click on `App Details` and then `edit`
 3. Under `Annotations`, add the following annotation:

 ```yaml